3 Reasons a Diesel Truck Is Better Than an Electric Truck

 Are diesel trucks still worth it?

 Right now, it’s certainly worth your time and energy to use a diesel-powered truck when you have a lot of work to do.
-Looking at the numbers provided by Kelley Blue Book, we see that the 3.0-liter turbocharged diesel six-cylinder engine of the Chevrolet 1500 offers 277 horsepower and 460 lb.-ft. of torque.
+Looking at the numbers, we see that the 3.0-liter turbocharged diesel six-cylinder engine of the Chevrolet 1500 offers 277 horsepower and 460 lb.-ft. of torque.

 What does this mean?
 It means you have the same torque number as the 6.2-liter V8 gasoline engine but with two fewer cylinders.
 You’ll have the same towing power as the larger engine but enjoy 23 city/31 hwy mpg versus 14 city/19 hwy mpg from the gas engine.